flatredball/FlatRedBallDocs/tutorials/entity-variants-using-inheritance.md

 If you do not have any animations in the Current Chain Name drop-down, you need to first add new animations to your .achx.

-Typically each AnimationChainListFile would have animations which are named the same.
+Typically, each AnimationChainListFile would have animations which are named the same.
 This allows code to set the animation for every enemy variant using the same logic.
 For example, you might have animations for Idle, Walk, Attack, and Die.
 These may also include different directions (such as Left, Right, Up, and Down).

 ### Adding Derived Instances to Your Level